JaberHaisan/dragon-cave-useful-scripts/README.md

     Refreshers browser as many times as you want after a 5 second delay.
     Make sure to open your scroll in a browser before using the script and having it as the active tab while using the script.
+Most useful for low time (less than 4 days left) dragons who's views is not 15 times the unique views.